As you likely know, sharp and damage-free blades will keep your riding mower cutting right.

 - Proceed to remove the blades with an impact wrench (or something similar).

 · Use a Jungle jack

-A jungle jack also makes lifting the riding mower deck a piece of cake.
+A jungle jack also makes lifting the riding mower deck when cleaning a piece of cake.

 This must-have lawn mower maintenance implement lifting capacity tops about 800 lbs. meaning it will raise even commercial riding mowers with ease (the weight of riding mowers ranges from 300 to approximately 600 pounds).